Evidence to Environmental Audit Select Committee on the #25YEP for the Environment & 10-Point Plan

 For the UK Government to urgently clarify its own legal interpretation of the status of various existing international treaty obligations on leaving the EU (i.e. so-called mixed agreements).
 This clarity is now urgent and of central importance;

-A commitment to learn lessons from the past through better Strategic Spatial Planning post-Brexit and to robust Strategic Environmental Assessment so that major infrastructure projects are guided away from sensitive sites before major capital investments are made.
+A commitment to learn lessons from the past through better Strategic Spatial Planning post-Brexit and to robust Strategic Environmental Assessment so that major infrastructure projects are guided away from sensitive sites before major capital investments are made and with the aim of conflict resolution.
 This will deliver an environmental protection framework that is strategic, need-based, supports subsidiarity in decision-making and community involvement, whilst allowing development to progress efficiently and in harmony with the natural environment.
 Where option considerations are involved, these can be implemented on an evidence-basis;

 To develop towards truly world-leading science as the foundation of future planning and of our environmental law and policy by building resilience in social-ecological systems thinking and recognising that the environment does not respond to disturbance in a linear manner, as well as the importance of polycentric governance structures for sound decision-making.
 This should also be a key feature of debate around any future 'watchdog' for the environment to ensure it has real independence and adopts good governance approaches;